apache/hudi/docs/_docs/2_4_configurations.md

 ## Flink Sql Configs {#FLINK_SQL}
 These configs control the Hudi Flink SQL source/sink connectors, providing ability to define record keys, pick out the write operation, specify how to merge records, enable/disable asynchronous compaction or choosing query type to read.

-## Record Payload Config {#RECORD_PAYLOAD}
-This is the lowest level of customization offered by Hudi.
-Record payloads define how to produce new values to upsert based on incoming new record and stored old record.
-Hudi provides default implementations such as OverwriteWithLatestAvroPayload which simply update table with the latest/last-written record.
-This can be overridden to a custom class extending HoodieRecordPayload class, on both datasource and WriteClient levels.